 During pregnancy — usually at around 28 weeks or later — many women are diagnosed with gestational diabetes.
 A diagnosis of gestational diabetes doesn’t mean that you had diabetes before you conceived, or that you will have diabetes after giving birth.
 But it’s important to follow your doctor’s advice regarding blood glucose (blood sugar) levels while you’re planning your pregnancy, so you and your baby both remain healthy.

-The Diabetic Education office is located in the Clay County Hospital Medical Clinic in Flora and is open Monday through Friday 6:30 am – 5 pm.
+The Diabetic Education Office is located in the Clay County Hospital Medical Clinic in Flora and is open Monday – Friday 6:30 am – 5 pm.